Paula J Riley Bio

 Tragically Paula fell and broke her pelvis in August of 2017 and it was down hill from there.
 The clinical trial had to be discontinued while her bones healed and pain kept under control.
 She was never able to walk again.
 Later she lost the ability to talk.

 She spent her final months in a nursing home with Steve constantly at her side.
 She had visits from many actor friends and students—most notably by Spiral Theatre Studio actor and dear friend,

-Click on the icon above for a PDF version of the Bio
+Click on the icons below for a PDF version of Paula Riley Bio and resumes